scottvr/phart/docs/architecture/style-rules-spec.md

 ## 3. Non-Goals

 - General-purpose scripting language.
-- Arbitrary graph traversal in predicates (no multi-hop lookups in v1).
+- Arbitrary graph traversal in predicates (no multi-hop lookups in spec-v1.1).
-- Automatic GEDCOM semantic inference in PHART core.

 ## 4. Terminology